 - 2021: 1.2*

-*Note: In 2021, the Gilbert Police Department transitioned from the FBI’s Uniform Crime Reporting (UCR) System to the National Incident Based Reporting System (NIBRS), a change in how law enforcement agencies collect and report crime data.
-While the UCR system aggregated crimes based on the most serious offense, NIBRS is more comprehensive in that it details each individual crime reported in an incident along with additional information not previously collected or reported by the UCR System.
-The Gilbert Police Department will continue to monitor and analyze part 1 crime data to understand how to better serve our community and maintain Gilbert as one of the safest cities in the country.
+*Note: In 2021, the Gilbert Police Department transitioned from the FBI’s Uniform Crime Reporting (UCR) System to the National Incident-Based Reporting System (NIBRS), changing how law enforcement agencies collect and report crime data.
+While the UCR system aggregates crimes based on the most serious offense, NIBRS is more comprehensive in that it details each crime reported in an incident along with additional information not previously collected or reported by the UCR System.
+The Gilbert Police Department will continue to monitor and analyze part 1 crime data to understand how to serve our community better and maintain Gilbert as one of the safest cities in the country.

 Mental Health Calls/Crisis Response Team